junxit/us-congress-bills-119/bill.md

     - **(C)** real-time high-resolution probabilistic forecasts;
     - **(D)** improved observations, including through radars, satellites, and uncrewed aerial systems;
     - **(E)** a flexible framework to communicate clear and simple hazardous weather and water event information to the public; and
+    - **(F)** improved coordination among offices of the National Weather Service, such as the National Hurricane Center, the River Forecast Centers, and forecast offices of the National Weather Service, to reduce the occurrence of disparate weather predictions and to better communicate the relationship between overlapping weather forecasts for different periods of time; and
-    - **(F)** social, behavioral, risk, and communication research to improve the forecaster operational environment and societal information reception and response.
+    - **(F)(G)** social, behavioral, risk, and communication research to improve the forecaster operational environment and societal information reception and response.

 ## § 5.
 Tornado rating system